MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Kinds of tests, especially unit tests**

 There are several types of automated tests, and while not all are applicable to all applications, a good test suite contains a selection of several different types.
 Code Based Test Cases such as unit tests are the most common and most integral, being applicable to all applications and intentionally covering as many code paths as possible for correctness.
 These tests should be small, quick, and not affect the state of the machine, so that the full suite of tests can be run quickly and often.
-If possible, run tests on many machines that have different hardware setups, because this will catch problems that aren't reproducible on a single type of machine.
+If possible, run tests on many machines that have different hardware setups to catch problems that aren't reproducible on a single type of machine.

 **Visual Studio**